Portrait Photography

 Some people believe black and white photos look better.

-Better is a “subjective” term, however, people may feel black and white photos look better due to the removal of color and focus on the subject, texture, contrast, and composition.
+Better is a “subjective” term; however, people may feel black-and-white photos look better because they remove color and focus on the subject, texture, contrast, and composition.

 Final Remarks